HTML

-Hypertext Markup Language (HTML) is the standard markup language (Note: Even though HTML can be run in a browser, it is not viewed as a programming language in programming language discourse.) for documents designed to be displayed in a web browser.
+Hypertext Markup Language (HTML) is the standard markup language (Note: Even though HTML code can be executed in a browser, it is not viewed as a programming language in programming language discourse.) for documents designed to be displayed in a web browser.
 It defines the content and structure of web content.
 It is often assisted by technologies such as Cascading Style Sheets (CSS) and scripting languages such as JavaScript.

 Web browsers receive HTML documents from a web server or from local storage and render the documents into multimedia web pages.
 HTML describes the structure of a web page semantically and originally included cues for its appearance.